Top 10 Websites to Help You Make Showstopping Videos

-To help make 2014 your most creative year yet, SubHub has compiled a list of the best online resources for all budding video-makers.
+Video is huge online right now, and is only going to get bigger.
+To help you craft the perfect videos for your membership site, SubHub has compiled a list of the best online resources for all budding video-makers.
 Annnnd Action!

 1. Film Riot